agonyantibodies/agonyantibodies.github.io/about.md

 Dear reader,

 Welcome to our blog!
 The Agony Antibodies are a collaborative of friends with a passion for all things immunology.
 We are a collective of people engaged with science communication and immunology/vaccinology.
 Most of us have graduated from Maynooth University (Ireland) with an MSc in Immunology and Global Health.
-You can find more information about our members here {% for page in site.pages %}
+You can find more information about our members here <a href='{{"http://agonyantibodies.github.io/people/"}}'>here</a>.
-    {% if page.tags contains "people" %}
-        <a href="{{ page.url }}">{{ page.title }}</a>
-    {% endif %}
-{% endfor %}.

 The group is very passionate about immunology, global health and vaccinology, and we would like to address some of the questions we often see appear on these topics.
 A lot of information that can be found online is confusing and sometimes counter-intuitive.
 This blog was therefore created to address these subjects and hopefully help clear up some of the information and disinformation.